 Adding pectin to the sugar in jam helps the jam to “set” quickly when cooked.
 Freezer jam requires the use instant pectin for the jam to firm up without cooking.
 Of course, sugar is also necessary.

-Naturally, you will need a whole mess o’ strawberries.
-In season fruit picked at the peak of ripeness is crucial to good tasting jam.
-If you don’t feel like growing or picking your own fruit, buy some good stuff at a local farmer’s market–that’s what we did.
+Naturally, you’ll need a whole mess o’ strawberries.
+In season fruit picked at the peak of ripeness makes for the best tasting jam.
+If you able to grow or pick your own fruit, buy the best quality berries from a local farmer’s market–that’s what we did.

 Rinse the strawberries well to remove any dirt, then cut the leafy green tops (called the hull) off.
 To streamline the process, I fill up a clean sink with cold water, then dump all of the berries in the water so that they soak off any dirt while I am hulling them.
 Farm strawberries are significantly smaller than the big-agriculture grown strawberries usually found in the grocery store.
 They also have a more intense flavor.
 With that in mind, 1 quart of farm strawberries should equate to about 1 1/2 cups of crushed berries.

-Once the strawberries have been cleaned and hulled, you can crush them one of two ways: in a large bowl with a potato masher, or in a food processor.
-I prefer the food processor method because I like chunks of berries in the jam, and the berries turn out less watery than with the potato masher method.
+Once the strawberries have been cleaned and hulled, you can crush them one of two ways: in a large bowl with a potato masher, or by lightly pulsing in a food processor.
+I prefer the food processor method because I like bigger chunks of berries in the jam, and the berries turn out less watery than with the potato masher method.
+Too much liquid will keep the jam from properly setting up.

 Measure the sugar and instant pectin into a small bowl.
 Stir the instant pectin into the sugar with a fork until well blended.